lpsinger/userguide/content.rst

 <retraction>` after human vetting.
 There is no accompanying GCN Circular at
 this stage.

-An **Initial GCN Notice** is issued within 4 hours of the preliminary alert, after vetting by human instrument scientists and data analysts.
+An **Initial GCN Notice** is issued after human vetting (see :doc:`/procedures/vetting`).
 If the signal does not pass human vetting (i.e., it is a glitch), then instead of an initial alert there will be a retraction_.
 The initial alert is also accompanied by a GCN Circular which should be considered as the first formal publication of the candidate and can be cited as such.

 An **Update GCN Notice** is issued whenever further analysis leads to improved estimates of the source localization, significance, or classification.
 There